Skip to content

 First-Time Setup

-When Runsight starts for the first time, the API server creates the project structure automatically:
+When Runsight starts for the first time, the API server creates a blank workspace automatically:

-1. Directories and marker file.
-Runsight creates custom/workflows/ and custom/souls/, plus a .runsight-project marker file and a .gitignore that excludes .runsight/ and .canvas/.
+1. Empty workspace directories.
+Runsight creates empty custom/workflows/, custom/souls/, and custom/tools/ directories, plus a .gitignore that excludes .runsight/ and .canvas/.

 2. Git initialization.
 If no .git directory exists, Runsight runs git init, sets a local git user (runsight@localhost), stages the scaffolded files, and creates an initial commit.